dotnet/arcade/Documentation/Validation/ValidationProcess.md

   - **xunit**: used for the xUnit test framework.
   - **xunit.runner.visualstudio**: required for Visual Studio to run the xunit tests.
   - **Microsoft.NET.Test.Sdk**: this package (specifically version 15.8.0+) is required so that the `dotnet test` command can collect code coverage during the PR and CI-merge-to-master pipeline runs.
+- If the repository is using [Arcade](https://github.com/dotnet/arcade), the unit test results will automatically be collected.
+If it's not, then the build pipeline will require a step to upload the test results.

 ## Validation and Deployment Workflow